Pack A Fork!

 If adventure sports and extreme activities are your thing, there is no end to them in New Zealand.
 Queenstown is known as the ‘Adventure Capital of the World’.
 Choose from bungy jumping, jet boating, skydiving, zip-lining, off-road driving, white-water rafting, climbing, rappelling, caving, heli-skiing and more.
 If you can’t do it, you can often watch.
 Who wants to go home, anyway?

-Filed Under: Blog
+Filed Under: New Zealand

 Join Our Email List!